 - The currency is Polish Zloty.
 It can be quite difficult to reverse yourself as 1PLN=0.23EUR=0.25USD=0.20GBP, meaning the prices look huge but in reality, they are quite cheap.

 - Poland is great if you are travelling on a budget.
 It’s one of the cheapest countries to travel to in Europe.
 All the prices, transport, accommodation, activities are incredibly cheap compared to other European countries.

 - Transport is fast, cheap and simply amazing.
 You can reach any destination with public transport, trains, buses, SKM, planes, you name it.
 If you are travelling around one city, get yourself a 24-hours ticket for public transport, you’ll save a lot and you’ll get around the city just well without any problems.

 - You need to visit Gdansk, Warsaw, and Krakow.
-These three cities are simply gorgeous and must visit spots.
+These three cities are simply gorgeous and must-visit spots.
 Beautiful architecture, lots to see, visit, photograph.
-Basically, top 3 best destinations in Poland if you enjoy city life.
+Basically, the top 3 best destinations in Poland if you enjoy city life.

 - Must visit – the mountains.
 Yes, Poland has mountains, I noticed that not a lot of people know this fact.
 There are the High Tatras and the Western Tatras.
 I recommend booking a trip to Zakopane, a resort town near the mountains if you enjoy outdoor activities and hiking.
 Don’t forget to visit lakes in the mountains such as Morskie Oko, your eyes will be surprised by all that beauty.